Local elementary students hold sit out over mask mandate

 “The staff and the teachers have also had the opportunity to be vaccinated.
 And so we feel everybody should be able to unmask at the school,” explained Goodermote.

-Tonight, the New York State Department of Health told News 10 something similar— stating in part “While vaccination efforts continue, additional mitigation measures recommended by the CDC-such as mask wearing, social distancing, screening and testing-continue to be critical.”
+Thursday night, the New York State Department of Health told NEWS10 ABC something similar stating, in part: “While vaccination efforts continue, additional mitigation measures recommended by the CDC-such as mask wearing, social distancing, screening and testing-continue to be critical.”